TyreeRu/Lol-Pings-on-Desktop/README.md

 ----

 The program will be hidden in the toolbar, you can close it there.
 Be careful to not open to many of them!
 Click on the .exe just to open it one time.
-You would need to press alt to got properly out.
+You may need to press alt to got properly out.